apache/spark/CI.rst

 environment.
 This environment consist of two types of images: CI images and PROD images.
 CI Images are used for most of the tests and checks where PROD images are used in the Kubernetes tests.

-In order to run the tests, we need to make sure tha the images are built using latest sources and that it is done quickly (full rebuild of such image from scratch might take ~15 minutes).
+In order to run the tests, we need to make sure that the images are built using latest sources and that it is done quickly (full rebuild of such image from scratch might take ~15 minutes).
 Therefore optimisation techniques have been implemented that use efficiently cache from the GitHub Docker registry - in most cases this brings down the time needed to rebuild the image to ~4 minutes.
 In some cases (when dependencies change)